 - crushed red pepper – optional if you want it spicy but using just a little adds a subtle kick that really enhances the sauce.
 You can just add more black pepper if you want or substitute chili crisp oil for a tasty Asian twist!

 - extra virgin olive oil – evoo is a must here!
 You can sub in another mild flavored oil like avocado oil, but I recommend using extra virgin olive oil for it’s mild taste.
-Avocado oil can act as a substitute if needed.
+Avocado oil can act as a substitute since it has mild flavor.
 Regular, non-extra virgin olive oil will give off a stronger flavor and any other oil type does not work as well in chimichurri.

 Making chimichurri is as easy as can be.
 I use a mini food processor or blender but I’ve also done it solely with a knife before which was fine too.